You Are Entitled To Workers’ Comp No Matter Your Pre-Existing Conditions

 - Worsened asthma or respiratory problems because of exposure to chemicals or dust

-Proving Worsened Pre-Existing Conditions Caused By Work Activities
+Proving Worsened Preexisting Conditions Were Caused By Work Activities

-Like other workplace injury claims, cases involving aggravated pre-existing conditions often rely on the help of medical experts.
-Our team will gather the facts and documentation to prove that a workplace incident worsened your condition.
-Our workers’ compensation lawyers have an impressive record of success for these complex claims.
+Like other workplace injury claims, cases involving aggravated preexisting conditions often rely on the opinions of the treating physicians.
+A physician must indicate, with a reasonable degree of medical certainty, that the workplace exposure or accident aggravated the preexisting conditioning, at least in part, thereby necessitating the need for medical treatment.
+Our attorneys will gather the facts and documentation to prove that a workplace incident worsened your condition.

 Discuss Your Case In A Free Consultation

-Our offices in Baltimore, Bel Air, Frederick, Essex, Glen Burnie, and Towson help people throughout Maryland with their workplace injuries.
-You can call us at 443-529-0795 , or at 443-529-0795 on nights and weekends, to schedule your free consultation.
+Our offices in Baltimore, Bel Air, Frederick, Essex, Glen Burnie and Towson help people throughout Maryland with their workplace injuries.
+You can call us at 443-529-0795 to schedule your free consultation.
 You can also send us an email with your case details.
 We are available 24/7 and will return your call as soon as possible.